-Brand Napa Valley is owned by proprietors Ed and Deb Fitts.
+Brand Napa Valley is was founded by original proprietors Ed and Deb Fitts.
 Ed’s background is in paper manufacturing – supplying a number of contracts including packaging to fast food restaurants.
 He founded Dopaco, a company that specialized in providing packaging and paper products for nationally known fast food franchises including Burger King and McDonalds.
 He sold his business in 2004 although he stayed on for a while following the sale as the CEO.
 Dopaco operated a number of manufacturing plants in select locations in the United States.
 One of these manufacturing plants was located in Stockton California and during a number of visits to this plant he also had the opportunity to visit the Napa Valley.
 He became intrigued with the wines and the lifestyle and ultimately decided to buy property in the Napa Valley (after joining and being a member of the Napa Valley Reserve for many years).

 In 2005 he purchased land on Pritchard Hill from the long time Pritchard Hill family (the Longs, reference nearby David Arthur and Montana Estate).
 Three acres were already planted on site; their first wine was made from this small vineyard.
 The inaugural vintage was from 2009 and the wines were produced at Vineyard 29 until the BRAND physical winery was built.
 Ed’s vision for the property widened as he came to know the land and his neighbors.
 This is prime terroir for growing Cabernet Sauvignon in Napa.
 Later he acquired several other acres from a nearby vintner.
 Today the property is 110 acres of which 12 acres are planted to grapes.